12dabbott/DamianBot-for-Discord/README.md

 # DamianBot for Discord
 Personal Discord bot using Discord.py API Wrapper

+#Running your bot
+cd to directory where bot.py is located.

+run: python bot.py in your shell.

+NOTE: USES Python 3

 #Setting it up
 ## Your Virtual Environment
 cd to the directory where requirements.txt is located.